pranavjad/mlx-gpt2/README.md

-# GPT-2 From scratch in mlx
+# GPT-2 From Scratch in MLX
 Train.py is ~200 lines of python code that define and train GPT-2 from scratch using mlx and numpy as the only dependencies.
 This readme will detail writing train.py from scratch.
 The model is trained on ~1 million characters of Shakespeare contained in input.txt, and it can be trained in around 10 minutes on a macbook to produce coherent Shakespeare-like text.

 ## Table of Contents